uscensusbureau/the-opportunity-project/pages/prize-challenge/prize-challenge.md

 challenge-gov: https://www.challenge.gov/challenge/open-data-for-good-grand-challenge/
 submission-checklist: xyz

-hero: prize-challenge
+hero:
   text: 'Win Funding to Scale Your Solution'
-main:
   subtext: 'Submissions for the [Open Data For Good Challenge](https://www.challenge.gov/challenge/open-data-for-good-grand-challenge/){: .usa-link } are now closed.
 The Challenge awards funding to teams who use The Opportunity Project process.'

 banner-subheader: